voronianski/jquery.avgrund.js/README.md

 ##### setEvent - string, default: 'click'

-With this option you can manage events that will open popup on certain element
+With this option you can manage events that will open popup on certain element:

 ```javascript
 $(element).avgrund({